amacfie/jekyll_site/README.md

 [Jekyll](http://jekyllrb.com/docs/home/)
 static sites, which you can host for free as GitHub project [Pages](https://help.github.com/categories/20/articles).
-This template is useful for simple articles, documents, or book-like websites.
+This template is useful for simple documents: a set of pages and a table of contents.
-When used for a Github project page, the repository is completely forkable, i.e. someone can fork your document and work on their own copy right away without reconfiguring.
+When used for a Github project page, the repository is completely forkable, i.e. someone can fork your document and host on their own copy right away without reconfiguring.

 Simply copy this template into an orphan branch (called `gh-pages`) of a